Perfect your brownie baking with these simple tips for baking brownies from scratch!

 For even cleaner cuts, place the pan in your refrigerator or freezer after they’ve cooled.
 After about 30 minutes in the fridge or 15 minutes in the freezer, they’ll slice like a dream.

-Now that we’re all craving brownies, it’s time to put these tips and tricks to work for you and make some brownies!
-If you need some more inspiration, be sure to see all of my brownie recipes in the Recipe Index.
+Now that we’ve covered these tips for baking brownies, I’m sure we’re all craving some of that chocolate-y deliciousness!
+It’s time to put these tips and tricks to work for you and make some brownies!
+These are some of my best and most popular brownie recipes that I think you’ll love.
+And if you need even more inspiration, be sure to see all of my brownie recipes in the Recipe Index.